 The term of individual patents depends upon the legal term for patents in the countries in which they are obtained.
 In most countries, including the U.S., the patent term is 20 years from the earliest filing date of a non-provisional patent application.
-Depending upon the timing, duration, and specifics of FDA approval of our product candidates, a U.S.

-patent that we own or license may be eligible for limited patent term extension under the Drug Price Competition and Patent Term Restoration Act of 1984 (a.k.a., the "Hatch-Waxman Act").
+Depending upon the timing, duration, and specifics of FDA approval of our product candidates, a U.S. patent that we own or license may be eligible for limited patent term extension under the Drug Price Competition and Patent Term Restoration Act of 1984 (a.k.a., the "Hatch-Waxman Act").
 The act permits a patent restoration term of up to five years as compensation for patent term lost during product development and the drug approval regulatory review process.
 However, patent term restoration cannot extend the remaining term of a patent beyond a total of 14 years from the product's approval date.
 The patent term restoration period is generally one-half the time between the effective date of an IND, and the submission date of a new drug application ("NDA"), plus the time between the submission date of an NDA and the approval of that application.
-Only one patent expiration.
+Only one patent applicable to an approved drug is eligible for the extension, and the application for extension must be made prior to patent expiration.
 The USPTO, in consultation with the FDA, reviews and approves the application for any patent term extension or restoration.
 In the future, we intend to apply for restorations of patent term for some of our currently owned or licensed patents to add patent life beyond their current expiration date, depending on the expected length of clinical trials and other factors involved in the submission of the relevant NDA.